Livingston Parish residents decline mosquito abatement tax

 LIVINGSTON PARISH- The votes are in and Livingston Parish voters rejected a tax that would bring back mosquito abatement.

 The tax floundered with a vote of 67% opposing and a 33% vote in favor.
-Only 2,334 residents took the time out of their Saturday to go to the poles and vote.
+Only 2,334 residents took the time out of their Saturday to go to the polls and vote.

 If approved, a three-dollar charge per month would have been added onto water bills over a nine-year period, which would have begun sometime in 2020.